aspose-words/Aspose.Words-Documentation/python_via_dotnet/release-notes/release-notes-2023/aspose-words-for-python-via-dotnet-23-6-release-notes/_index.md

 The following obsolete public property is removed from **Aspose.Words.Drawing.Fill** class.

-We also decided to leave obsolete property **Fill.Color** along with a new **Fill.ForeColor**, as these two methods have slightly different behavior in regarding transparency:
+We also decided to leave obsolete property **Fill.Color** along with a new **Fill.ForeColor**, as these two methods have slightly different behavior in regarding transparency.

 {{< highlight python >}}
 @property
 def color(self) -> aspose.pydrawing.Color: